GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 1. Click on the URL of the request, under the **Name** column of the Requests table.
 2. Click the **Headers** tab.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Zv6sbHi6fZfZMWufSp75.svg", alt="The Headers tab.", width="684", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/0l9iRxK3yvrnha53NiKH.png", alt="The Headers tab.", width="800", height="469" %}

-**Figure 23**.
-The Headers tab, outlined in blue

 #### View HTTP header source {: #header-source }

-By default, the Headers tab shows header names alphabetically.
+By default, the **Headers** tab shows header names alphabetically.
 To view the HTTP header names in the order they were received:

 1. Open the **Headers** tab for the request you're interested in.
 See [View HTTP headers][15].
 2. Click **view source**, next to the **Request Header** or **Response Header** section.

-#### Provisional headers are shown {: #provisional-headers }
+#### Provisional headers warning {: #provisional-headers }

-There are times where the headers will show a  warning message "Provisional headers are shown...".
+Sometimes the **Headers** tab shows the `Provisional headers are shown...` warning message.
+This may be due to the following reasons:

-1. It could be due to the request not sent over the network (served from a local cache), which doesn't store the original request headers.
+- The request wasn't sent over the network but was served from a local cache, which doesn't store the original request headers.
 In this case, you can [disable caching](#disable-cache) to see the full request headers.
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/AQfq69qS2Ig6lT9Y7vcc.png", alt="Provisional headers warning message", width="800", height="517" %}

-2. It could also be due to the network resource not valid (e.g. Try `fetch("https://jec.fyi.com/unknown-url/")` in the Console).
-DevTools could also display only provisional header due to security reasons.
+- The network resource isn't valid.
+For example, execute `fetch("https://jec.fyi.com/unknown-url/")` in the **Console**.
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/xMKUHQxXLiRDiiUTol5J.png", alt="Provisional headers warning message", width="800", height="517" %}

+DevTools can also display only provisional headers due to security reasons.

-### View query string parameters {: #query-string }
+### View query string parameters (request payload) {: #query-string }

-To view the query string parameters of a URL in a human-readable format:
+To view the query string parameters of a URL, that is, the request payload, select a request from the **Requests** table and open the **Payload** tab.

-1. Open the **Headers** tab for the request you're interested in.
-See [View HTTP headers][16].
-2. Go to the **Query String Parameters** section.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/B5QMjpRJZ72xKQ3uWLlh.svg", alt="The Query String Parameters section.", width="684", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/uFtdJIkRemIYVsYzCp12.png", alt="The Query String Parameters tab.", width="800", height="418" %}

-**Figure 24**.
-The Query String Parameters section, outlined in blue

 #### View query string parameters source {: #query-string-source }

+By default, DevTools shows the parameters in a human-readable form.

-To view the query string parameter source of a request:
+To view the source string, on the **Payload** tab, click **view source**.

-1. Go to the Query String Parameters section.
-See [View query string parameters][17].
-2. Click **view source**.
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/1o1ukljKJNORmbulgXiM.png", alt="The source string of the request payload.", width="800", height="418" %}

-#### View URL-encoded query string parameters {: #query-string-encodings }
+#### View URL-decoded arguments of query string parameters {: #query-string-encodings }

-To view query string parameters in a human-readable format, but with encodings preserved:

-1. Go to the Query String Parameters section.
-See [View query string parameters][18].
-2. Click **view URL encoded**.
+To disable URL-encoding for arguments, on the **Payload** tab, click **decoded**.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/vkVfdFfCcTjSHu4TugOR.png", alt="Decoded arguments.", width="800", height="418" %}

 ### View cookies {: #cookies }